cupcake-recipes.com

 Preparation Steps

-• Pour the mixture into an ice cream maker and churn according to the manufacturer's instructions.
-This usually takes about 20-30 minutes.
+• Pour the mixture into the bowl of your ice cream maker and churn according to the manufacturer's instructions, usually about 20 to 25 minutes, until it reaches a soft-serve consistency.

 Notes